Minor Injuries Treatment Questions and Answers

 As with any minor soft tissue injury, the treatment for minor sports injuries begins with the RICE method (see above).
 In addition, other treatment options for a minor sports injury could include bracing or support for the injured body part, modifications to athletic performance, and anti-inflammatory medication.

 Family First Medical Group proudly provides treatment for minor injuries!
 If you would like an appointment or more information, please give us a call or schedule an appointment through our website.
 We have clinics located in Mokena and Evergreen Park, Illinois.
-We serve patients from Evergreen Park IL, Mokena IL, Oak Lawn IL, Chicago Ridge IL, Hickory Hills IL, Bridgeview IL and Bedford Park IL.
+We serve patients from Evergreen Park IL, Mokena IL, Hickory Hills IL, Oak Lawn IL, Chicago Ridge IL, Bridgeview IL, Bedford Park IL as well as many other areas in the Chicagoland Region.